ais-climber/a-la-mode/README.md

 - Nets must be used for classification tasks in discrete domains
 - Nets learn via (unsupervised) Hebbian learning
 - Knowledge bases are expressed in a certain restricted modal syntax (see below)
+- Base atoms (input, output, and perhaps hidden states) must be given as input

 ## 📝 Planned Features:
 - Model building